 Organization-Wide Control Over Consumer Data

-The California Consumer Privacy Act will take effect on January 1, 2020, creating a new set of requirements for companies that collect or process personal information.
+The California Consumer Privacy Act took effect on January 1, 2020, creating a new set of requirements for companies that collect or process personal information.
 Like Europe's GDPR, the California law establishes rights for consumers who want to control how their personal data is used, and sets financial penalties for organizations that fail to meet their obligations.

 Customer information stored as unstructured data—in files on servers, laptops, and desktops—represents a significant compliance risk.
 With PKWARE's data security solutions, companies can maintain complete control over customer data in files, and ensure compliance with California Consumer Privacy Act requirements.